Imsachin010/Smart-Health-Tracking-App/README.md

 - Fitness assessment score derived from health vitals.
 - Integration of IoT hardware for real-time health monitoring.

+## Architecture
+The IoT hardware collects real-time health vitals, which are processed by the ML models.
+The ML models, developed in Python, analyze these vitals to compute a fitness score.
+This score and the vitals data are then displayed in the Android application, providing users with a comprehensive view of their health.

+## How to Use
+1. **Setup IoT Hardware**: Connect the sensors (MAX30100, DS18B20, MPU6050) to the Arduino UNO.
+2. **Run ML Models**: Use the provided Python scripts to run the ML models and compute the fitness score.
+3. **Deploy Android App**: Open the project in Android Studio, integrate with Firebase, and deploy the app to your device.

 ## Technologies Used
 ### Machine Learning